March 10, 2022

 My goal today was to try to make it up as high as possible on Mt.
 Lemmon.
 The tiny community of Summerhaven rests near the top of the mountain, and I had a small resupply box waiting for me at the post office there.

-This leisurely approach is one of the reasons I decided to take a short detour off trail just an hour into my day.
+This leisurely approach is one of the reasons I decided to take a short detour off the trail just an hour into my day.
 I wanted to head over to visit a place that most AZT thru-hikers don’t even know exists – the Gordon Hirabayashi Recreation Site.

 Dr. Gordon Hirabayashi was an American sociologist born in Seattle in 1918.
 He was in his senior year at the University of Washington when Japan attacked Pearl Harbor in December 1941.
 And as you might have deduced from his surname, he was Japanese-American.

-Shortly after the Pearl Harbor attack, President Roosevelt signed executive order 9006, which ordered U.S residents of Japanese descent to be forcibly moved from the West Coast and into internment camps in the interior parts of the U.S.
+Shortly after the Pearl Harbor attack, President Roosevelt signed Executive Order 9006, which ordered U.S. residents of Japanese descent to be forcibly moved from the West Coast and into internment camps in the interior parts of the U.S.

 Hirabayashi defied the order, arguing any sort of internment based on race or ancestry was unconstitutional.
 After all, he was a native-born American citizen.
-He had no more allegiance to the Emperor of Japan than the hundreds of thousands of German-Americans citizens on the East Coast had to Adolf Hitler.
+He had no more allegiance to the Emperor of Japan than the hundreds of thousands of German-American citizens on the East Coast had to Adolf Hitler.

 Although he appealed the validity of his criminal conviction all the way to the U.S. Supreme Court, Hirabayashi lost, and he was directed to report to the the Federal Honor Camp (minimum security prison camp) here in Arizona’s Santa Catalina mountains.